marc2k3/fb2k-component/README.md

 ### Cover Resizer/Resize

 This option will resize existing embedded art.
-There is full support for preserving the image type if they are `JPG`/`PNG`/`TIFF`/`GIF`/`BMP` or you can convert any format to `JPG` or `PNG`.
-Reading and resizing `WEBP` is supported but it cannot be written back as `WEBP`. `JPG`/`PNG` can be chosen as an alternative.
+Support for reading most common image types is supported but you must choose `JPG` or `PNG` when saving.

 ### Cover Resizer/Attach image and Resize

 This option lets you browse for an image file and will then resize (if needed) before attaching it to the current selection.
-It has the same `WEBP` limitations as the above method.

 ### Cover Utils/Convert front covers to JPG without resizing